Selected departures from January to October 2019

 You arrive back in the UK this morning.

-The price of this holiday is per person, based on two people sharing a twin room.
-Eleven nights' accommodation in three, four and five-star hotels with breakfast and five meals; scheduled flights to/from Singapore; all transfers including train from Butterworth to Kuala Lumpur and two flights' guided tours of George Town & Penang Hill, Kuala Lumpur, Malacca, Sandakan including the Sepilok Orang Utan Rehabilitation Centre and Sun Bear santuary, Singapore city tour; all local transport as described; hotel porterage of one item of luggage per person; the services of a Riviera tour manager.
+The price of this holiday is per person, based on two people sharing a twin room with single rooms relevant supplement.
+Price includes eleven nights' accommodation in three, four and five-star hotels with breakfast and five meals, scheduled flights to/from Singapore, all local accommodation taxes, airport taxes and charges where, all transfers including train from Butterworth to Kuala Lumpur and two flights, all local transport as described, all touring as described, hotel porterage of one item of luggage per person and the services of a Riviera Travel tour manager.